wissem01chiha/tinydnn/dev/developer_guides/Writing-Custom-Activations.md

 ```

 Now you can get your layer represented in JSON structure of the network, if serialized
-by serialization helpers of tiny-dnn.
+by serialization helpers of tinydnn.